How Do Pastors Bounce Back from Challenges?

 • Organizational

-Relational supports are another central resource.
-Important relationships occur with spouse and family, friends, peers, mentors, supervisors, congregation members, and professionals.
+Relational support is another central resource.
+Important relationships occur with spouses and family, friends, peers, mentors, supervisors, congregation members, and professionals.
 Spouses often share a joint sense of calling to ministry and share the ministry load, acting as a sounding board, problem-solving, and encouraging balance and boundaries.
 Friends, especially those outside of the local church, are important confidants and support in both joy and challenges.
 Friendships with those inside of the church are complicated by the dual role and require more thoughtful navigation.
 Nevertheless, a supportive congregation is incredibly helpful in cultivating pastoral resilience.

 VIDEO | Explore Briercrest Seminary